 Event export

-All fulfillmenttools events will be logged and made available in a daily export.
+The system logs all fulfillmenttools events and makes them available in a daily export.
 The daily event files are saved in a Google Cloud Storage bucket.
-This enables you to leverage the data from your fulfillment process for additional processing and analytics.
+This enables users to leverage data from their fulfillment process for additional processing and analytics.

-This functionality is not activated by default, if you would like to use it, please contact us at [email protected].
+This functionality is not activated by default.
+To enable it, contact the Professional Service team at [email protected].

 Accessing the bucket